Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Bank Robbery.md

 Multiple lawgivers are dead<br>
 Gwyneth, from behind cover "Surrender!
 If you'll let us go, we'll spare your life!"<br>
 SS "I'm not gonna give in to a bunch of criminals!
 You'll never take me alive!"<br>
-Law Keeper "Hold on just a moment."<br>
+Wyatt Garrett "Hold on just a moment."<br>
 SS "Huh?
 Don't tell me you're gonna negotiate!"<br>
 WG "...Aren't you the Pistoleros of Santa Rose?"<br>
 SS "<i>gasp</i><br>